Victoria Kent: Biography

-Born in Málaga, Spain, Kent was affiliated to the Radical Socialist Republican Party and came to fame in 1930 for defending – at a court martial – Álvaro de Albornoz, who shortly afterward would go on to become minister of justice and later the future president of the Republican government in exile (1947 to 1949 and 1949 to 1951).
+Kent was born in Málaga, Spain.
+She was affiliated to the Radical Socialist Republican Party and came to fame in 1930 for defending – at a court martial – Álvaro de Albornoz, who shortly afterward would go on to become minister of justice and later the future president of the Republican government in exile (1947 to 1949 and 1949 to 1951).
 She became a member of the first Parliament of the Second Spanish Republic in 1931.
 That same year, the President of the Republic, Niceto Alcalá-Zamora, appointed her Director General of Prisons, a post she held until 1934, and she actively continued the reforms in the prison service that had been started by Concepción Arenal.

 Kent was against giving women the right to vote immediately, arguing that, as Spanish women lacked at that moment enough social and political education to vote responsibly, they would be very much influenced by the Catholic priests, causing damage to left-wing parties.
 She got into more controversy on this subject with another feminist in the parliament, Clara Campoamor.
 This caused her certain unpopularity and, when women were given the right to vote, she lost her seat – as she had predicted – to the conservative majority in 1933.

 After the Spanish Civil War, Kent went into exile in Mexico, but soon moved on to the United States.
 In New York City she published the Ibérica review from 1954 to 1974, which featured news for Spaniards exiled in the United States.
 She died in New York in 1987, and is buried alongside her partner Louise Crane at Umpawaug Cemetery, Redding, Connecticut.

 Colleges in Málaga, Fuenlabrada, Marbella, Torrejón de Ardoz (Instituto de Educación Secundaria Victoria Kent), and a railway station in her hometown of Málaga have been named after Kent.
 Historians have not adequately discussed her lesbianism.